CDI Tips and Tricks

 The collection name in the facet may not be exactly the same as you see in Alma, because we are using two different knowledge bases (Alma/SFX and 360) that can have slightly different collection names.

-Why is the record in the brief search results list indicated as "Full text available," but when we open the full record display the status changes to "No full text" and there are no links?
+Why is the record in the brief search results list indicated as "Full text available," but the status in the full record display changes to "No full text" and there are no links?

 There are a number of reasons why this can happen.
 The two most common causes are the following:

-1. The record is coming from an aggregator/selective package in Alma/SFX and the selective setting (We subscribe to only some titles in the collection) on the CDI Tab in the Electronic Collection Editor is set to No
+The record is coming from an aggregator/selective package in Alma/SFX and the selective setting (We subscribe to only some titles in the collection) on the CDI Tab in the Electronic Collection Editor is set to No.

 This can be especially problematic for aggregator collections that contain material beyond the portfolios in Alma, for example reports.
 If the selective setting is set to no, all content of this database will be set to full text available in the result list on CDI regardless whether there are matching portfolios in Alma or not.
 If a record from such a collection has no matching portfolios in Alma, then the real-time-availability check with Alma will fail when the user opens its full view.
 For such cases it is best to change the selective setting from no to yes.
 As a result Alma will only mark those records as available that have matching portfolios and are therefore accessible to the user.

-2. Holdings files are not up to date, creating a mismatch between availability on CDI and full text activations on Alma.
-For more information, see The Holdings Files are published to CDI daily and are the basis for rights calculations on CDI
+Holdings files are not up to date, creating a mismatch between availability on CDI and full text activations on Alma.
+For more information, see The Holdings Files are published to CDI daily and are the basis for rights calculations on CDI.

 There are two parts that need to be checked here: